 the Author-Date System,used in the social/sciences

-See the pull-down menu on the APA tab above for information on these specific formats.
+See the pull-down menu on the Chicago tab above for information on these specific formats.

 In addition, many professors refer to Kate L. Turabian's Manual for Writers of Research Papers, Theses, and Dissertations (8th ed.).
 It follows the two CMS patterns of documentation with some changes specifically for student papers.